 2024

-A video recording of Juliet Ames-Lewis‘s talk to our Society in December 2024 is, unfortunately, not available.
-However, Juliet gave a very similar presentation to The Richmond Society on 27 March 2025 and you can view it here.
+A video recording of Juliet Ames-Lewis‘s talk to our Society in December 2024 on Almshouses of Richmond is, unfortunately, not available.
+However, Juliet gave a very similar presentation to The Richmond Society on 27 March 2025.
+Watch the video

 - Charles Leon on 11 November 2024: Sketches of Richmond.
 Watch the video